open-mmlab/mmcv/docs/faq.md

         If MMCV is correctly installed, then there will be no issue of the above two commands.

-    4. If MMCV and Pytorch is correctly installed, you man use `ipdb`, `pdb` to set breakpoints or directly add 'print' to debug and see which part leads the segmentation fault.
+    4. If MMCV and PyTorch are correctly installed, you can use `ipdb` to set breakpoints or directly add `print` to debug and see which part leads the `segmentation fault`

 - "libtorch_cuda_cu.so: cannot open shared object file"

     `mmcv-full` depends on the share object but it can not be found.
-We can check whether the object exists in `~/miniconda3/envs/{environment-name}/lib/python3.7/site-packages/torch/lib` or directly re-install the PyTorch.
+We can check whether the object exists in `~/miniconda3/envs/{environment-name}/lib/python3.7/site-packages/torch/lib` or try to re-install the PyTorch.

+- "fatal error C1189: #error:  -- unsupported Microsoft Visual Studio version!"

+  If you are building mmcv-full on Windows and the version of CUDA is 9.2, you will probably encounter the error `"C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.2\include\crt/host_config.h(133): fatal error C1189: #error:  -- unsupported Microsoft Visual Studio version!
+Only the versions 2012, 2013, 2015 and 2017 are supported!"`, in which case you can use a lower version of Microsoft Visual Studio like vs2017.

+- "error: member "torch::jit::detail::ModulePolicy::all_slots" may not be initialized"

+  If your version of PyTorch is 1.5.0 and you are building mmcv-full on Windows, you will probably encounter the error `- torch/csrc/jit/api/module.h(474): error: member "torch::jit::detail::ModulePolicy::all_slots" may not be initialized`.
+The way to solve the error is to replace all the `static constexpr bool all_slots = false;` with `static bool all_slots = false;` at this file `https://github.com/pytorch/pytorch/blob/v1.5.0/torch/csrc/jit/api/module.h`.
+More details can be found at https://github.com/pytorch/pytorch/issues/39394.

+- "error: a member with an in-class initializer must be const"

+  If your version of PyTorch is 1.6.0 and you are building mmcv-full on Windows, you will probably encounter the error `"- torch/include\torch/csrc/jit/api/module.h(483): error: a member with an in-class initializer must be const"`.
+The way to solve the error is to replace all the `CONSTEXPR_EXCEPT_WIN_CUDA ` with `const` at `torch/include\torch/csrc/jit/api/module.h`.
+More details can be found at https://github.com/open-mmlab/mmcv/issues/575.

+- "error: member "torch::jit::ProfileOptionalOp::Kind" may not be initialized"

+  If your version of PyTorch is 1.7.0 and you are building mmcv-full on Windows, you will probably encounter the error `torch/include\torch/csrc/jit/ir/ir.h(1347): error: member "torch::jit::ProfileOptionalOp::Kind" may not be initialized`.
+The way to solve the error needs to modify several local files of PyTorch:

+  - delete `static constexpr Symbol Kind = ::c10::prim::profile;` and `tatic constexpr Symbol Kind = ::c10::prim::profile_optional;` at `torch/include\torch/csrc/jit/ir/ir.h`
+  - replace `explicit operator type&() { return *(this->value); }` with `explicit operator type&() { return *((type*)this->value); }` at `torch\include\pybind11\cast.h`
+  - replace all the `CONSTEXPR_EXCEPT_WIN_CUDA` with `const` at `torch/include\torch/csrc/jit/api/module.h`

+  More details can be found at https://github.com/pytorch/pytorch/pull/45956.
 ### Usage

 - "RuntimeError: Expected to have finished reduction in the prior iteration before starting a new one"

     1. This error indicates that your module has parameters that were not used in producing loss.
 This phenomenon may be caused by running different branches in your code in DDP mode.
-More datails at https://github.com/pytorch/pytorch/issues/55582.
+More datails at https://github.com/pytorch/pytorch/issues/55582

-    2. You can set ` find_unused_parameters = True` in the config to solve the above problems or find those unused parameters manually.
+    2. You can set ` find_unused_parameters = True` in the config to solve the above problems or find those unused parameters manually

 - "RuntimeError: Trying to backward through the graph a second time"

-   `GradientCumulativeOptimizerHook` and `OptimizerHook` are both set which causing `loss.backward()` to be called twice so `RuntimeError` was raised.
+   `GradientCumulativeOptimizerHook` and `OptimizerHook` are both set which causes the `loss.backward()` to be called twice so `RuntimeError` was raised.
 We can only use one of these.
 More datails at https://github.com/open-mmlab/mmcv/issues/1379.